jrpryer/lore/Ydi-Kaari/Encyclopedia/Drakhaën.md

 - -ën ~ A suffix often denoting continuity or eternity, marking something timeless in [[Lustrálian]].

 All Drakhaën were once [[Lämmrus#Ilystrin Society|Ilystrin]] that became feverishly driven to grasp power for themselves.
 They were a faction of Ilystrin mystics that called themselves the **Narithalë**, "Keepers of the Enlightened Flame".
 But their hubris led them to be bound to physical forms and forced to flee to [[Kanyiirah]].
 They fell through its skies like burning comets, coming to be submerged in its cool southern oceans, never again to return to their home as [[Souls, Spirits, Forms#Greater Spirits|Greater Spirits]].
+%% Is Drakhaën Latin enough?
+Hmmm may need to #REVIEW  %%

 ![[drakhaenArival.png|500]]